patnanasailaja-alt/Parameterized-Synchronous-FIFO/README.md

 📊 Simulation & RTL Validation
 📈 Functional Simulation

--The design was simulated using Icarus Verilog, and the output waveforms were analyzed using GTKWave.
+* The design was simulated using Icarus Verilog, and the output waveforms were analyzed using GTKWave.

 -The simulation verified: